abukhalid-abdurrahman/oasis-bridge/README.md

 - **Frontend**: User interface built with Next.js for interacting with the platform
 - **Sol-Shift**: Microservice for Solana transaction generation and processing

+### Real-World Asset (RWA) Tokenization

+Quantum Street Exchange enables the tokenization of real-world assets as NFTs on the blockchain.
+The platform supports:

+- Tokenizing various types of assets (Real Estate, Automobiles, Collectibles, etc.)
+- Defining asset-specific attributes and metadata
+- Storing proof of ownership documents on IPFS
+- Trading RWA tokens using SOL or zBTC as payment currencies
+- Tracking price history and ownership transfers

+#### RWA Token Features:

+- **Asset Types**: Support for various real-world assets including Real Estate, Automobiles, Industrial Equipment, Jewelry, and Collectibles
+- **Ownership Verification**: Documents and proofs stored on IPFS with references on the blockchain
+- **Price Management**: Ability for token owners to update prices and track price history
+- **Purchase Options**: Tokens can be purchased using SOL or zBTC tokens
+- **Royalties**: Support for creator royalties on secondary sales

+#### RWA Token API Endpoints:

+- `POST /api/v1/rwa/tokenize`: Create and tokenize a real-world asset
+- `GET /api/v1/rwa/{token_id}`: Get details of a specific RWA token
+- `GET /api/v1/rwa`: List all RWA tokens with filtering and pagination
+- `PUT /api/v1/rwa/{token_id}`: Update an RWA token's details
+- `GET /api/v1/rwa/{token_id}/history`: Get transaction and price history for a token

 ### Microservices

 #### Sol-Shift

-Sol-Shift is a NestJS microservice that generates and sends Solana transactions for purchasing NFTs.
+Sol-Shift is a NestJS microservice that generates and sends Solana transactions for purchasing NFTs and RWA tokens.
 It supports:

-- Generating Solana transactions for NFT purchases with payments in SOL or SPL tokens
+- Generating Solana transactions for NFT/RWA token purchases with payments in SOL or SPL tokens (e.g., zBTC)
 - Creating partially signed transactions from the seller side (escrow)
 - Broadcasting fully signed transactions to the Solana network

+The transaction flow works as follows:
+1. Sol-Shift creates a transaction for transferring an RWA token to the buyer
+2. The transaction allows payment in either SOL or zBTC tokens from Zeus Network
+3. The service returns the transaction in base64 format to the user
+4. The user signs the transaction with their wallet
+5. The signed transaction is sent back to Sol-Shift for broadcasting to the network

 ##### API Endpoints: